Sayem995/process-ws/README.md

 #Plan:

- ``i work for a company that makes digital audio plugins Apply filters to change how the track sounds
+ I work for a company that makes digital audio plugins Apply filters to change how the track sounds
  Write a band pass filter